A Leray-Serre spectral sequence for Lagrangian Floer theory: Leray-Serre for Floer Cohomology

-Let $\mc{L}(B)\rightarrow B$ be the fiber bundle with fiber $\mc{L}(B)_b=\t{Lag}(T_b B,\omega)$ the Lagrangian subspaces in $T_b B$.
-An $N$-fold \emph{Maslov covering} of $B$ is the fiber bundle
+Let $\mc{L}(E)\rightarrow E$ be the fiber bundle with fiber $\mc{L}(E)_b=\t{Lag}(T_pE,\omega)$, the Lagrangian subspaces in $T_pE$.
+An $N$-fold \emph{Maslov covering} of $E$ is the fiber bundle

-with fibers $\lag^N(T_b B,\omega)$.
-For an orientable Lagrangian $L_B$, there is a canonical section $s:L_B\rightarrow \mc{L}(E)\vert_L$.
-A $\bb{Z}_N$-\emph{grading} of $L_B$ is a lift of $s$ to a section
+with fibers $\lag^N(T_b E,\omega)$.
+For an orientable Lagrangian $L$, there is a canonical section $s:L\rightarrow \mc{L}(E)\vert_{L}$.
+A $\bb{Z}/N$-\emph{grading} of $L$ is a lift of $s$ to a section

-It is natural to ask about the existence of such a grading, for which we have the following answer: \begin{lemma}[Lemma 2.2 \cite{seidelgraded}] $B$ admits an $N$-fold Maslov cover iff $2c_1(B)\in H^2(E,\bb{Z}_N)$ is zero. \end{lemma}
+It is natural to ask about the existence of such a grading, for which we have the following answer: \begin{lemma}[{\cite[Lemma 2.2]{seidelgraded}}] $E$ admits an $N$-fold Maslov cover if and only if $2c_1(E)\in H^2(E,\bb{Z}/N)$ is zero. \end{lemma}